Injecting Startup DNA, in an established EnterpriseSudhanwa Rajurkar

 Startup DNA is focused on improving the chances of success for any new business.
-So what is it go to do with a market-leading, multi-billion dollar enterprise?
+So what is it going to do with a market-leading, multi-billion dollar enterprise?

 Well, I have an interesting story to share, which connects the above two, which are otherwise miles apart.

 One of our customers (then … they were just prospects), a market-leading, multi-billion dollar enterprise in retail space, was facing a challenge that a lot of companies at their stage usually face.
 They catered to millions of customers through various channels like eCommerce, brick-and-mortar stores, enterprise accounts.
 They had grown through acquisitions, had a lot of legacy systems in place.

 The company business being run on Legacy systems was facing a market challenge from the technology disrupters like Amazon.
 The customer repository was built over a period of years, was very functional and accurate.

 The new-age customers are demanding absolute personalization in the shopping experience on all channels.
 Businesses have to innovate in giving the best customer experience to users, competition is catching u soon.
 Big does not beat the small anymore, but the fast beats the slow.

 Their legacy customer system was now creaking, expensive to manage, and proving rigid to customize and make it ready for the next generation data platform, which can enable data science, and machine learning solutions on it.
 It could support existing applications but was proving to be a challenge when supporting new state-of-the-art AI/ML-based applications fetching invaluable insights for personalization of shopping experience.